2022 Birding Cup Rules and Regulations

 - Any number of non-birding participants may join a team, but these participants may not assist the team in any way in the location or identification of birds.
+A designated driver who is a team member may assist in the identification or location of birds, as long as they drive safely.

 II.
 Event Schedule